FRINXio/frinxio.github.io/frinx-machine/use-cases/add-to-inventory-and-install/readme.md

 After the device is added we can install it to UniConfig.
 At the FRINX Machine **Dashboard** under **Device Inventory** section click on **Explore & configure devices** panel.
 The page titled **Devices** opens - it lists all devices from Device inventory.

-Click **Install** button located on the row next to a device which you want to install - after successful installation button changed to green button with the text **Installed**.
+Click blue **Install** button located on the row next to a device which you want to install - after successful installation button will change to green button with the text **Installed**.

 ![Install device from inventory](fm_install_from_inventory.gif)